Some days ago, on Wednesday, it was Granny Square Day. Em …, I can’t believe it, but I missed it completely!

 The Pattern

-The written instructions are available for a small fee on Ravelry.
-Besides the row by row instructions (and the chart shown below) they also include some tips on how I made my shawl to make the boxes look square.
+I’ve decided to share the filet graph as a free version here.
+Written instructions are available on Ravelry for a small fee.
+As well as the row-by-row instructions and the chart shown below, they also include tips on how I made the boxes look square.
+The pattern is written in US terms.

 My sample is made over 71 stitches and 22 repeats in height.
 The size of the shawl can be adjusted by adding or reducing repeats.